EduVault/eduvault/notes.md

 migrate to vue 3
 get rid of boostrap-vue in favor of tailwind

-If private key is stored client-side (local-first, user-owned) then it will be accessible from any browser app/script and that's a huge security concern.
+If private key is stored client-side (local-first, person-owned) then it will be accessible from any browser app/script and that's a huge security concern.
 To solve this (at the expense of some UX) we can offer two ways to unlock DB, either with EduVault login (pw, wallet, oAuth) which requires online connection, or offline unlock with a PIN.
-Private key (Identity) will be stored client-side encrypted in these two ways.
+Private key (PrivateKey) will be stored client-side encrypted in these two ways.
 Eduvualt login page will have http only cookie that decrypts and sends that back to the app.
 Another way to solve this, is simply not use ThreadDB client-side, or that the client-side ThreadDB is a separate DB, but that can sync to the remote one.
 Of course, this still requires those credentials be stored locally, but the damage possible is much smaller. could do a back-up of the cloud server every time before it syncs with local. question?
 Can the local-first ThreadDB have a different private key?
 MAybe yes, but you still need the private key of the cloud DB